mullroy/pirate_hardware_interface/UPGRADE.md

 **![GUI session key](screenshots/upgrade/05_gui_session.jpg?raw=true "GUI session key")**<br>
 The LCD of the hardware wallet will show a warning message if the communication version differs from that of the GUI.
 This will happen when you're for instance running the latest GUI (v2.3) and the wallet is still running v1.1 or v1.2.<br>
 **![Version mismatch](screenshots/upgrade/07_software_version_mismatch.jpg?raw=true "Version mismatch")**<br>
-If the GUI and wallet versions do match, the wallet will show that the connection was established.<br>
+If the GUI and wallet versions do match, the wallet will show that a connection was established.<br>
 **![Version match](screenshots/upgrade/06_software_version_match.jpg?raw=true "Version mismatch")**<br>

-Likewise, the GUI screen will change to the download page.
+The GUI screen will change to the download page.
 On the download page there are 2 columns.
 One for communication version and one for the application version.
 The communication column with the GUI and wallet versions is important.
 **![GUI upgrade page](screenshots/upgrade/08_gui_upgrade.jpg?raw=true "GUI upgrade page")**<br>

 Browse to the upgrade file.
 This is the file you've requested from the development team.
 If the security features of the file checks out the version numbers (communication+application) will be displayed on the GUI next to 'Upgrade file version'.<br>